 METHODOLOGY

-Cuttings Selection and Description
+Cuttings Selection and Descriptions

 A detailed drill-cuttings description was conducted for 305 cuttings samples that included lithology, grain size, color, and general descriptions.
 The 5 wells with cuttings (Appendix A) were chosen based on availability, minimum vertical sample spacing, condition of cuttings chips, and lateral well spacing.
 Lithology, grain size, color, and general descriptions were recorded for each cuttings sample for all 5 wells (Appendix B).